Kootenay Rails & Heritage

 The Canadian Museum of Rail housed the largest collection of cars in North America of rail travel in Canada in the early 1900’s.

-DAY 5 – REVELSTOKE, BC
+DAY 5 – THREE VALLEY GAP, BC

 DID YOU KNOW?